The W Hotel in Muscat!

 Location

 We mostly stayed inside the hotel/resort area, except for a stroll along the beach, but the location is obviously excellent.
-It’s in walking distance form the famous opera house which you should definitely visit, and it was easy to reach by car and it’s next to the beach.
+It’s within walking distance of the famous opera house, which you should definitely visit, and it was easy to reach by car, and it’s next to the beach.

-It’s about half an hour driving from the Muscat International Airport.
+It’s about an hour’s drive from the Muscat International Airport.

 Is It Worth the Price?
 Final Thoughts

-The extravert interior, beach access and the epic pool on the 6th floor makes it more than worth it.
+The extravagant interior, beach access, and the epic pool on the 6th floor make it more than worth it.

-But, especially after our roadtrip, where we sometimes didn’t sleep that great or couldn’t shower, spending a night at the W was a warm bath and we would go there again for sure if we would return to Oman some day.
+But, especially after our road trip, where we sometimes didn’t sleep well or couldn’t shower, spending a night at the W was a welcome respite, and we would definitely go there again if we returned to Oman someday.

 W Hotel Oman F.A.Q.